-1-4) When the system is RHEL, on /etc/sysconfig/network file, define a statement allows the system to load IPv6 module.
+1-4) When the system is RHEL, on /etc/sysconfig/network file, define a statement that allows the system to load IPv6 module.

-'''

-NETWORKING_IPV6=yes

-NETWORKING_IPV6=yes

-IPV6TO4INIT=no

-VLAN=yes
+NETWORKING=yes NETWORKING\IPV6=yes IPV6T04INIT=no VLAN=yes

-'''

 Run the following command and reboot the system.
 After rebooting the system, verify eth0.1 and eth0.2 is enabled using if config command.